-Javier is the SBA's Associate Administrator for the Office of Investment and Innovation (OII) and is part of the SBA's senior leadership team.
-He leads the agency's Small Business Investment Company (SBIC), Small Business Innovation...
+Javier Saade is the SBA’s Associate Administrator leading its Office of Investment and Innovation (“OII”).
+OII houses the Small Business Investment Company (SBIC), Small Business Innovation...

 Office of Investment and Innovation | About US

 About Office of Investment and Innovation

 The Office of Investment and Innovation (OII) at the US Small Business Administration runs the Small Business Investment Company (SBIC) program, a portfolio of public-private partnerships comprised of about 300 principal investment funds with over $23 billion in growth capital.
 With authorization to invest $4 billion annually, the SBIC program operates at a zero-subsidy cost to the American taxpayer.
 OII also manages the agency’s Small Business Investment Research (SBIR) and Small Business Technology Transfer (STTR) programs.
 Combined they set aside ~$2.5 billion a year for small companies to engage in Federally funded R&D and cooperate with 11 government agencies and 100's of research institutions and universities.
 A key end goal is to assist in commercializing the resulting intellectual property (IP) with applications in a broad range of sectors in our country's economy - from nanotechnology to robotics to communications to genetic therapies to alternative energy.
 Finally, OII leads and continues to develop three recently launched initiatives; i) the $1 billion over-five-years Impact Investing Initiative and ii) the $1 billion over-five-years Early Stage Initiative and iii) the multi-million dollar Growth Accelerator award program.